Subobject classifier: Introductory example

 (Here we interpret 1 as true and 0 as false.)
 The role of the characteristic function is to determine which elements belong to the subset A. In fact, χA is true precisely on the elements of A.

 In this way, the collection of all subsets of S and the collection of all maps from S to Ω = {0,1} are isomorphic.

-To categorize this notion, recall that, in category theory, a subobject is actually a pair consisting of an object and a monic arrow (interpreted as the inclusion into another object).
+To categorize this notion, recall that, in category theory, a subobject is actually represented by a pair consisting of an object A and a monic arrow A → S (interpreted as the inclusion into another object S).
 Accordingly, true refers to the element 1, which is selected by the arrow: true: {0} → {0, 1} that maps 0 to 1.
 The subset A of S can now be defined as the pullback of true along the characteristic function χA, shown on the following diagram:

 Defined that way, χ is a morphism SubC(S) → HomC(S, Ω).
-By definition, Ω is a subobject classifier if this morphism is an isomorphism.
+By definition, Ω is a subobject classifier if this morphism χ is an isomorphism.